 And right now we’re in the holiday season which always makes me think of Borscht since it is a staple at Ukrainian Christmas feasts.
 I had to find a way to make this soup easily!

-I was thinking about it when I remembered my mom telling me, years ago, that she tried making borscht using canned beets.
+Last time I wanted to make Borscht, I remembered my mom telling me, years ago, that she tried making borscht using canned beets.
 I couldn’t remember if she’d said that it had worked or not.
 I called her and asked.
 She said, “Yes!”

 Using canned beets for this soup is amazing.
 Not only are they already tender, but they’re also already peeled.
 Peeling beets is a time-consuming and messy business.
 It’s so great to not have to do it.

-RECIPE UPDATE: Since posting this recipe, I have discovered a way to prepare fresh beets that is simple and not at all messy.
-You roast the beets in their skins.
-If you want to make borscht using fresh beets instead of canned, this is the way to go.
-Follow the instructions for roasting beets here.
+I have discovered two ways to prepare fresh beets that are simple and not at all messy.
+You can roast the beets in their skins or cook the beets in the Instant Pot Both are done with the skins on.
+If you don’t peel the beets, they make much less mess.
+You then peel them after they’re cooked and cooled.
+It’s way less messy!
+So, if you want to make borscht using fresh beets instead of canned, use one of these methods.
 You’ll need 5-6 medium beets for the borscht recipe below.

 I think you’ll like this one no matter what you’re used to though.

-The key is those sweet beets, of course, but also the dill and a good bit of cream (sour cream or heavy cream).
-Also, you need to have a bit of acid, usually in the form of vinegar.
+The key to delicious borscht is those sweet beets, of course, but also the dill and a good bit of cream (sour cream or heavy cream).
+But also, you need to have a bit of acid, usually in the form of vinegar.

 My mom says that the acid is needed to keep the beets brightly colored.
 I don’t actually know if this is true since I’ve never omitted the vinegar to find out.
 Whatever the reason for adding it, I’ve noted nice acidity in every borscht I’ve ever had and I don’t think it could really be borscht without it.